vmware-archive/firehose-nozzle/README.md

 ## Firehose Nozzle

 ### Setup
+This code uses [Glide](https://glide.sh/) for dependency management.
+After you [install Glide](https://glide.sh/), run `glide install` to install the Firehose Nozzle dependencies.
+After that, a `go install` should build and install the `firehose-nozzle` executable.

 The Nozzle requires a uaa user with the scope `doppler.firehose`.
 One way to create this user is to add them via the